openmc.deplete.IndependentOperator

 Indicate how reaction rates should be calculated.

-uses the source rate (assumed to be neutron flux) to calculate the reaction rates.- fission_qdict, optional
+"fission-q"uses the fission Q values from the depletion chain to compute the flux based on the power."source-rate"uses the source rate (assumed to be neutron flux) to calculate the reaction rates.- fission_qdict, optional

 Dictionary of nuclides and their fission Q values [eV].
 If not given, values will be pulled from the

-.
-Only applicable if"normalization_mode" == "fission-q"
+chain_file.
+Only applicable if"normalization_mode" == "fission-q".- prev_resultsResults, optional

 Results from a previous depletion calculation.

-- reduce_chainbool, optional
+- reduce_chain_levelint, optional

 Depth of the search when reducing the depletion chain.
-Only used if
+The default value of

-implies no limit on the depth.- fission_yield_optsdict of str to option, optional
+Noneimplies no limit on the depth.- fission_yield_optsdict of str to option, optional

 Optional arguments to pass to the

-class.
+openmc.deplete.helpers.FissionYieldHelperclass.
 Will be passed directly on to the helper.
 Passing a value of None will use the defaults for the associated helper.